JoeyHopkins/WorkoutBuddy/README.md

 "developmentClient": true
 This setting determines if the final buld will run using a dev client running on pc or if false, will run off device

+## Dev Builds

+Dev Build #1 results
+Found a few minor bugs that were fixed
+Added functionality to add workouts to activity tracker setup routines to switch based on the day being worked out Fixed totalweight calculation to take into account the number of reps